mikecotrone/CalendarTimeChooser/README.md

           -  Calendar_Container1 --> SelectedDate  :: This Event will present to you the user's selected date as a 'date'

-4. Supported Time Formats?

-          - 12 hour time support

-5. Remove the "StartWindow" as this is just part of this packaged Demo
+4. Remove the "StartWindow" as this is just part of this packaged Demo